Phatdat01/MyPersonalProject/README.md

 dlib,
 nes-py,

-if you have any problem,or you want a full source to train data, please send to gmail phatdatlht2001@gmail.com
+if you have any problem,or you want a full source of training data, please send to gmail phatdatlht2001@gmail.com